digitaltrails/ddcutil-service/README.md

 5. Check service is available (use d-feet or any other test program).

 Installing the service file is optional.
 The service file enables autostart of the service by `dbus-daemon`.
-The server executable can be manually started without the service file being installed.
+The service executable can be manually started without the service file being installed.

 ### Use with `vdu_controls`